Equivariant flow matching: Experiments

 \subsection{Alanine dipeptide}

 In our final experiment, we focus on the small molecule alanine dipeptide (\cref{fig:AD2}a) in Cartesian coordinates.
 The objective is to train a Boltzmann Generator capable of sampling from the equilibrium Boltzmann distribution defined by the semi-empirical \textit{GFN2-xTB} force-field \cite{xtb}.
-This semi-empiricial potential energy is invariant under permutations of atoms of the same chemical element and global rotations and reflections.
+This semi-empirical potential energy is invariant under permutations of atoms of the same chemical element and global rotations and reflections.
 However, here we consider the five backbone atoms defining the $\varphi$ and $\psi$ dihedral angles as distinguishable to facilitate analysis.
 Since running MD simulations with semi-empirical force-fields is computationally expensive, we employ a surrogate training set, further challenging the learning task.

 \paragraph{Alanine dipeptide data set generation} The alanine dipeptide training data set is generated through two steps: (i) Firstly, we perform an MD simulation using the classical \textit{Amber ff99SBildn} force-field for a duration of $1$ ms \cite{kohler2021smooth}. (ii) Secondly, we relax $10^5$ randomly selected states from the MD simulation using the semi-empirical \textit{GFN2-xTB} force-field for $100$ fs each.
 For more detailed information, refer to \cref{appendix:benchmark-systems} in the supplementary material.
+This training data generation is significantly cheaper than performing a long MD simulation with the semi-empirical force field.